 From this exercise, it is clear that even if the monetary authority had anticipated the liftoff and tightened the interest rate aggressively, it would not have been able to suppress the large increase in inflation.
-This is because half of the increase in inflation observed in 2021 has a fiscal nature (left plot of Figure 2) and it is driven by a shift in beliefs about how the large stock of debt and the ARPA stimulus will be financed.
-The more hawkish monetary policy would have lowered inflation by only 1 percentage point at the cost of reducing output by around 3.4 percentage points.
-This is a quite large sacrifice ratio.
-This result is not driven by the presence of cost-push shocks.
-When we completely remove cost-push shocks (dashed yellow line), output barely changes while inflation remains elevated at around 4.6%.
+This is because half of the increase in inflation observed in 2021 has a fiscal nature (left plot of Chart 2) and it is driven by a shift in beliefs about how the large stock of debt and the ARPA stimulus will be financed.
+The more hawkish monetary policy would have lowered inflation by only 1 percentage point at the cost of reducing output

+Actual - Counterfactual = - Counterf. & no cost-push shocks